 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity or for a donorspecified period.
-Under this policy, approved by the board of directors, the endowment assets are invested in the following asset classes: bonds, domestic equities, and international equities.
+Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity or for a donor-specified period.
+Under this board-approved policy, the endowment assets are invested in the following asset classes: bonds, domestic equities, and international equities.
 These asset classes are intended to produce results that will approximate the price and yield performance generated by an appropriate major bond or stock index relevant to each specific asset class held by the Foundation.

-A major function of the Investment Committee of the board of directors is to determine the percentage allocation among the asset classes.
+A major function of the board's Investment Committee is to determine the percentage allocation among the asset classes.
 Factors to be weighed in reaching any such decisions are: the need for income, the desire for asset appreciation, economic outlook both near and longer term, and risk level associated with each asset class.